AdityaAgarwal1602/Movie-Data-Analysis/README.md

 Notes:
 - The code expects the CSV at `Dataset/movie_metadata.csv`.
 Adjust `csv_path` if yours differs.
-- In VS Code, you can run the `.py` file cell-by-cell using the Python extension.

 ## License
 MIT — see `LICENSE`.